MosesKonsue/MosesKonsue.github.io/_posts/2021-10-13-Insider(cyberdefenders).md

 <h4>It is believed this machine was used to attack another.
 What file proves this?</h4>

 On the root desktop we find a file called `irZLAohL.jpeg` which appears to be a screenshot of another user's windows machine.
-Considering this drive is running Kali linux, this suggests an attack on another.
+Considering our image is running Kali linux, this suggests an attack on another machine.

 <img src="/assets/images/insider/ins13.PNG" alt="Suspicious screenshot.">